jofas/blog/content/002-first-time-running.md

 of the other in an interval so rapid that there's a short period of time where neither foot touches the ground can be abused and perverted in a way it becomes painful and destructive to the organism performing this particular motion.
+You see, oftentimes&mdash;especially without past experiences for guidance&mdash;I'm quite incapable of finding the right level of intensity.

-I'm quite unable to find the right level of intensity, resulting in me either underestimating or&mdash;which makes for far better stories&mdash;overestimating my abilities completely.
+I'm either underestimating or&mdash;which makes for far better stories&mdash;overestimating my abilities to a point beyond mere folly.
-When it comes to sports, luckily I'm more often confronted with situations arising due to the latter.
-Really, I seem to imagine myself to be some invincible uber-athlete in my head.
+No, when I'm assessing myself, the results tend to be in the land of utter and complete absurdity.
+Thanks to this trait o' mine, I occasionally find myself in these strange moments where I get a short but intense glimpse at the true extend of my abilities which has never been flattering.

 % explain why it was so hurtful (I overdid it completely)